By Dr. Cat Baker, PhD, BCBA-D

 There is quite a bit of misunderstanding about what Applied Behavior Analysis (ABA) is all about.
-Similarly, there are a lot of misconceptions about who can benefit from it.
-If you’re familiar with the ideas behind positive reinforcement, then you know just a very little bit about this work.
-But, there is a lot more to it than that.
-ABA is not a bag of tricks (like sticker charts and color wheels) and it’s not just for children on the autism spectrum.
-Here you’ll learn a little bit about what ABA is and who can benefit from it.
-We’ll also explore some common myths and facts about the work, which should help to deepen your understanding.
+Similarly, there are a lot of misconceptions about who it can benefit.
+If you’re familiar with the ideas behind positive reinforcement, then you know just a very small bit about this work, but there is a lot more to it than that!
+ABA is not just a bag of tricks (like sticker charts and treasure boxes) and it’s not just for children on the autism spectrum.
+Here, you’ll learn a bit about what ABA is and who it can benefit.
+We’ll also explore some common myths and facts about the work, which should help deepen your understanding.

 What is ABA?

 Because ABA is all about the study of behavior, it’s easily applied to fixing problems.
 But, this work is not just about the techniques and tools that are provided along the way.
 It’s just as much about the understanding and the analysis that brings those techniques forward.
 The primary word here is analysis.
 ABA therapists seek to understand what is happening and why it’s happening.
-Once that’s understood, strategies and techniques can start to be applied that can help to shift and change behavior.
+Once that’s understood, strategies and techniques can be applied to help to shift and change behavior.
 So, if learning has been derailed for any reason, whether it’s a biological issue, something in the environment, or even if a child experiences a trauma, we can apply ABA techniques to help the individual work through these challenges.

 Who can benefit from ABA?

-Myths and Facts:
+Myths and Facts about ABA:

 Let’s take a closer look at three important points about ABA in an effort to dispel some myths and get to the facts.

 Some have learned to recognize ABA by the tools that its practitioners bring to the table.
 However, putting an entire classroom on a sticker chart to elicit good behavior isn’t always as effective as adults might hope.
 ABA can help everyone because it addresses each individual’s unique needs in the ways that are best-suited for them.
 This is quite different than the way a medical diagnosis is treated.
 Medical diagnoses are definitive and universal.
 The same treatments are assigned to individuals who’ve received the same diagnosis.
 If your tooth becomes infected, it’s removed.
 If another person’s tooth is similarly infected, the dentist will remove that tooth as well.
 However, the same rules don’t apply when it comes to a behavioral diagnosis.
 This is because a behavioral diagnosis is simply a label for a group of behaviors that tend to occur together.
-So, groups of behaviors are categorized as indicating ADHD, or generalized anxiety, for example.
-But, even within those categories, things tend to manifest differently case to case.
-For example, one child with an ADHD diagnosis might have trouble sitting still or controlling impulses in a classroom setting while another might struggle to focus in class and may “tune out.”
-Just as the challenges manifest in unique and individualized ways with a behavioral challenge, so too the treatment plan must be custom-tailored to meet each individual exactly where they are.
+So, groups of behaviors are categorized as indicating ADHD, or indicating generalized anxiety.
+But, even within those categories, things tend to manifest differently from case to case.
+One child with an ADHD diagnosis might have trouble sitting still or controlling impulses in a classroom setting.
+Another child with an ADHD diagnosis might struggle to focus in class and may “tune out.”
+Just as the challenges manifest in unique ways in an individual with a behavioral challenge, so too must the treatment plan be custom-tailored to meet each individual exactly where they are.

 It’s important to understand that the methods we use aren’t just about rewards and punishments.
 The tools used in ABA don’t just reinforce or admonish behavior.
 In fact, we rarely use punishment.
 It is an absolute last resort and often only for severely dangerous behavior.
 We address issues on the front end of the activity or interaction and promote actions that prevent problem behaviors from happening in the first place.
 We call this antecedent intervention, and it’s a very important part of ABA work.
-Antecedent interventions and teaching the children what occurs before a behavior happens allows us to help children anticipate and prepare for challenges.
-Let’s say, for example, that you’re going to a restaurant.
+Antecedent interventions and teaching children what occurs before a behavior happens allows us to help children anticipate and prepare for challenges.
+Let’s say that you’re going to a restaurant.
 Talking about the rules and challenges that may arise ahead of time can go a long way to prevent a problem.
-For example, you might review two simple rules with your child before heading in, such as no yelling and that they have to stay in their seat.
+For example, you might review two to three simple rules with your child before heading in, such as no yelling and that they have to stay in their seat.
 You might also say that if they follow these rules, they can have ice cream for dessert.
 But, this reward is contingent upon them avoiding the problem behaviors of yelling or running around the restaurant.
 This type of antecedent intervention, or pre-teaching, can also happen in much more complex and nuanced ways.
 All kinds of different strategies and methods come into play with an ABA approach.
 But, the work is about a lot more than just rewards and punishments.